 Every company is different, and we need to treat it as such.
 For onboarding purposes, support might be heavy the first 90 days, but after that I think you can get an accurate feel for how much support you’ll need to provide this particular client.
 Adjust your pricing accordingly.

 I think MSPs should move towards a more consultative approach.
 As MSPs we’ve done a poor job of creating value around consulting services for our clients.
 We sell them on a fixed monthly cost, anti-virus, and all the other stuff that goes along with it.
 But, the truth is no one cares about any of that as long as they’re still functional and can operate from a business standpoint.
 You need to remember that the reason why they hired you wasn’t so you could take stuff off their plate.
 They’re assuming you’ll do those things.
 At the end of the day, businesses want to run more efficiently, and in most cases they are willing to pay for someone to help make that happen.
 As managed service providers we need to go in prepared to put value on our time as experts at delivering that service.
-I think that is where MSPs really need to focus in 2017.

 Ask an MSP Expert is a weekly advice column answering common questions from MSPs and IT service providers.
 It covers topics ranging from pricing and selling to marketing and communications—and everything in between.